 Exploring a place virtually before visiting saves a lot of time and stress.
 This holds good for any place.

 Some information I gather before I visit a place:

 - Weather, so I can pack accordingly.

-- Information about commuting, best routes, day ticket, weekend ticket as they are cheaper as compared to a single journey tickets.
+- Information about commuting, best routes, day ticket, weekend ticket as they are cheaper compared to a single journey ticket.

 - Information about food and culture.

 - Famous monuments, attractions, things to do, and then I filter based on my interest.

 - Wi-Fi availability, for google maps or for information.
 In cities like London, Paris, Estonia, The Hague, to name a few Wi-Fi is free in certain locations, sometimes for a specified time.

 - Do’s and Don’ts.
 You know, flashing a fashionable Swastika/Nazi emblem (although means auspiciousness for Hindus) in any form will not go down well in Germany.

 2) Tourist Information Center – the best place to start